arthur-dao/VideoSync/README.md

-# StudyBot
+# VideoSync
-ReactJS application to sync videos and music together by connecting to Youtube API and WebSockets, and an AI chat bot to help study.
+A Node and React application to sync videos using YouTube's API and WebSockets.

+To-Do:
+ - Improve UI
+ - Add anime API
+ - Add usernames